 - Faculty Diversity Initiative – Office of the Provost

-- Women in Science & Engineering Leadership Institute
+- University of Wisconsin–Madison Inclusion in Science & Engineering Leadership Institute

 - Equal Opportunity and Affirmative Action in Employment (UW Regents Policy Document 17-4)